The difference between cleaning, sanitising, disinfecting, and sterilising

 Some sanitisers are designed to be “no-rinse” which makes them effective for use in food preparation areas as the last step in a cleaning/sanitisation process for food prep surfaces.
 Another common application is sanitising children’s toys.

 In order to sanitise a surface effectively, it MUST be cleaned properly first to remove any dirt or soiling.

-Unlike cleaning, disinfection aims to kill all germs on surfaces with the use of a range of chemicals.
-Common products used in the formulation of disinfectants include Alcohols, Aldehydes, Ammonia, Chlorhexidine, Chlorine.
-Whether or not the disinfectant does in fact kill all the viruses on the surface will depend on a range of factors, including;
+Unlike cleaning and sanitising, disinfection aims to kill all germs on a surface with the use of a range of chemicals including alcohol, ammonia and chlorine.
+Whether or not the disinfectant does in fact kill all the viruses on the surface will depend on a range of factors, including:

 - Disinfectant shelf life and quality

 - The suitability of the disinfectant for the application